ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/06_orf_prediction/README.md

 3. Candidate protein sequences were searched against the NCBI nr protein database using DIAMOND BLASTp, retaining one best target sequence per query.
 4. Homology-supported ORFs were selected with `TransDecoder.Predict`.
 5. A single best ORF was retained per transcript using `--single_best_only`.
-6. Non-redundant CDSs were curated by selecting unique CDS isoforms and prioritizing the longest representative sequence.
+6. Exact duplicate CDS sequences were removed, retaining a single representative for each unique CDS sequence.
 7. CDSs ≥5,000 nt were further checked against Swiss-Prot to assess potential assembly artifacts.

 ## Scripts